gabrielsanbs/gabrielsanbs/README.md

 My journey is unique: I bring a solid background in **Graphic Design & UI/UX**, which allows me to create user-friendly interfaces, combined with years of hands-on experience managing **Linux Servers and Infrastructure**.

-Currently, I am focused on honing my skills in software architecture and DevOps, seeking internship opportunities to apply my knowledge in real-world projects.
+Currently, I am focused on honing my skills in software architecture (REST APIs) and DevOps, seeking internship opportunities to apply my knowledge in real-world projects.

 ---